 2. PetArmor Aspirin for Small Dogs

-This chewable tablet has a soft texture and a liver flavor that many small dogs find appealing.
-It's designed for easy use during periods of minor joint discomfort or after active play.
-The tablet is sized for smaller breeds, which helps ensure proper dosing and reduces the struggle of giving medication.
+This chewable tablet has a soft texture and a liver flavor that many small dogs enjoy.
+It's designed for easy use during episodes of minor joint discomfort, especially after active play.
+The tablet's size is tailored for small breeds, making dosing simpler and reducing stress during administration.

 What We Like: